surabhias23/SurabhiAS_RISC-V-SoC-Tapeout-Program-VSD/README.md

 </div>

-Welcome to my journey through the **SoC Tapeout Program VSD**!
-This repository documents my **week-by-week progress** with tasks inside each week.
+This repository documents **week-by-week progress** with tasks inside each week.

 "In this program, we learn to design a System-on-Chip (SoC) from basic RTL to GDSII using open-source tools.
 Part of India’s largest collaborative RISC-V tapeout initiative, empowering 3500+ participants to build silicon and advance the nation’s semiconductor ecosystem

 ---